shirtd/tpers/README.md

     ./main.py --preset --interact

-Interaction may not work (I think you have to set your matplotlib backend to TkAgg, or something).
+Interaction may not work.
+I think you have to set your matplotlib backend to something like Qt5Agg.
 Try clicking on the TPers plot.
 I have